 Of course, loving our enemies doesn't mean we have to approve of what they do, or agree with them, or even become good friends them, but loving our enemies means that when they hate us, we love them in return.
-It means that the cycle of hate, the cycle of revenge, the cycle of retaliation, is broken - it stops with us.
+It means that the cycle of hate, revenge and retaliation, is broken - it stops with us.
 We can be angry at a person for what they do or what they say, and yet still love them, and still do good for them.

 In fact, as we read through the gospel accounts, we see that Jesus loves his enemies.
 Even Judas.
 Jesus knew what Judas was doing but Jesus loved Judas anyway.
-He never slights Judas.
-Never has an unkind word for Him.